kevinxyc1/ada-project-teambadass/index.md

 We don't have data on how budgets were specifically used for each movie, but we think a lot of the budget probably goes towards casting.
 It might be more expensive to put together a cast mostly from one community, which wouldn't be relevant for our analysis of how the cast affects revenue.

 ### Cast Summary
 We've learned a lot about how a movie's cast affects its box office revenue through our analysis.
 We found that actors can have a big impact on how well a movie does financially, which we saw in our linear regression model.
-We also discovered that actors tend to work together in groups called "communities" and that movies with casts made up of actors from a single community tend to make more money than movies with actors from multiple communities.
+We also discovered that actors tend to work together in communities and that movies with casts made up of more actors from a single community tend to make more money than movies with actors from multiple communities.
 It looks like the saying "there's strength in numbers" really does apply to box office success!

 -----------------------